| Contents:

 and it was only after he had listened to the track quite a few times

-that he realized that he was the perpetrator!
+that he realised that he was the perpetrator!

 Nowadays, such an edit would be the work of a few moments and would